ga-wdi-boston/ember-resources-one-to-many/README.md

 ```

 ### One-to-One Relationship
-As mentioned above, each generation (with one exception, which we'll ignore) takes place in one region of the world.
-If we have another resource called 'region', it would have a one-to-one relationship with 'generation'.
+As mentioned above, each generation (with one exception, which we'll ignore) takes place in one and only one region of the world.
+If our app were to have another resource called 'region', it would have a one-to-one relationship with 'generation'.

-A 'region' has :
+Suppose that a 'region' has :
 * a name
 * an array of names of badges that can be collected in the region

-Thus, we need a model like this:
+Accordingly, we would need a Model like this:
 ```javascript
 export default DS.Model.extend({
   name: DS.attr('string'),
   badges: DS.attr()
 });
 ```
-Our adapter should be the same as previous; Mirage routes should follow the same pattern; as with the previous example, the tedious data entry work has been taken care of, and a fixture file has been prepared for you (`fixtures/regions.js`).
-With all that in place, if we add Regions to our 'index' Route's `model` function, we should be able to see it in the Data tab.
+This Model will need an Adapter similar to the ones we made for 'generation', 'item', and 'pokemon'.
+In order to have some seed data, we will also need a Mirage fixture - one has been provided here at `fixtures/regions.js` - with routes set up just like those of 'generation' in the previous example.

-So far so good.
-Now let's add relationships.
+With all that in place, if we add Regions to our 'index' Route's `model` function, we should be able to see them in the Data tab; once we do, we can begin to add relationships.

-To make a one-to-one relationship in Ember, both models must have a `belongsTo` property, each pointing at the other.
+To make a one-to-one relationship in Ember, both Models must have a `belongsTo` property, each referring to the other Model.
 **region**
 ```javascript
 export default DS.Model.extend({